Slackadays/Clipboard/README.md

 ![Clipboard Banner](readme_assets/en/CBBanner.png)

 Cut, copy, and paste absolutely anything anywhere you want, all from the comfort of your terminal!
-The unified clipboard powertool for the command line.
+The clipboard powertool for the command line.

 - **Zero-bloat.** Clipboard rings in at mere kilobytes on most platforms.
 - **Zero-config.** Clipboard doesn't require any configuration to use.